Birka

 UNESCO World Heritage Site

-Book a trip to Sweden's first city - Birka – The Viking City!
+Go by boat from Stockholm to Birka - The Viking City!

 Boka en tur till Birka